-Amy Biondo is a Denver/Boulder vocalist, composer, dancer, and music educator.
+Amy Biondo is a Denver/Boulder vocalist, composer, dancer, and vocal empowerment coach.

 A versatile performer with a 4-octave range, Amy is equally comfortable climbing inside the rich rhythmic and harmonic structure of a modern jazz composition; mining deep into the emotional story of an old chestnut and communicating the timeless beauty that is still relevant today; resonating with the nuanced heartbeat of a traditional folk song in Spanish, Portuguese, or French; or belting out a rock tune to a room full of people who can’t help but dance.

-Amy teaches private and group voice lessons to kids age 8 through adults, fully customizing each lesson to the needs of the student.
-Vocal coaching with Amy helps students discover the deep genuineness and unimpeded creative expression that is rooted in the very core of who they are as human beings.
-As they allow themselves to be seen and appreciated in all their authenticity, students develop confidence and conviction, both in their singing ability as well as in their ability to courageously speak their truth in their everyday lives.
+This work has culminated in “The World Needs Your Voice,” an 8-week course that helps singers of any level move from fear, self-doubt, and shame to radiant confidence, self-love, and joy so that they can reclaim their authentic voice.
+Additionally, Amy teaches private voice lessons to kids age 8 through adults, helping students discover the deep genuineness and unimpeded creative expression that is rooted in the very core of who they are as human beings.
 Amy is a warm, encouraging teacher who is skilled at seeing the deep potential in all her students and drawing this out in a playful, grounded, approachable, and deeply transformative way.
-Click here to learn more.

 Arturo Gomez, Music Director of KUVO, on Amy's work with Los Bohemios: